george-hawkins/japanese/README.md

 E.g. if you have a Nintendo Switch, he rates the top Switch games for learning Japanese in [this video](https://www.youtube.com/watch?v=0E6ojcCS22k).
 [Persona 4](https://p-ch.jp/remaster/p4g/) comes top.
 But if you look at his [Persona 5 episode](https://www.youtube.com/watch?v=zbjakTmdBhM), I think it very rather involved for anyone who doesn't already know a good deal of Japanese.

+The Nintendo 3DS seems to have been great for apps that teach you kanji (see this [video](https://www.youtube.com/watch?v=Negh7VkFRVE) from _Game Gengo_).
+However, few seems to have survived into the Switch era - the only ones I could find were [Kanji Exam Smart Preparation](https://store-jp.nintendo.com/item/software/D70010000057667) and [Nobita's Kanji Strategy](https://store-jp.nintendo.com/item/software/D70010000033205).

 So, there are many normal games that you can play in Japanese.
 However, _good_ games designed to actively teach you Japanese seem fairly rare.
 An indy game that attempts this and has had good reviews form _Game Gengo_ and others is [Wagotabi](https://www.wagotabi.com/).

 Overcoming procrastination/avoidance